mzgh13/builder-os-ideation/research/Consultant/Consultant_Workflow_Deepdive.md

    * Prioritize data consistency and integrity across the integrated tools.
 The UBOM is the backbone for this.
    * Design the UBOM with future expansion in mind, but keep the initial implementation lean and focused.
 3. **Reliability and Robustness of Integrations:**
    * This cannot be overstated.
-A primary frustration with current workarounds (especially Zapier/Make) is their lack of reliability.5 CompanyOS integrations *must* be robust and handle errors gracefully.
+A primary frustration with current workarounds (especially Zapier/Make) is their lack of reliability.5 <SaaS-OS> integrations *must* be robust and handle errors gracefully.
    * Invest in thorough testing and monitoring of integrations.
 4. **Data Security and Privacy:**
    * Clearly communicate data security measures.
 Consultants handle sensitive client information.